60 mg film-coated tabletsPRESCRIBING INFORMATION

 Common: Hypothyroidism, hypercholesterolaemia,

-hypertriglyceridaemia, dysgeusia, ischaemic heart disease, pruritus, muscle spasm.
+hypertriglyceridaemia, dysgeusia, ischaemic heart disease, ischaemic cerebrovascular disorders, pruritus, alopecia, muscle spasm.

 Other side effects: Seizure, QT prolongation, toxic epidermal necrolysis.